mon088/Easyeffects-IRS-profiles-database/README.md

 you can use AutoEQ to get even more accurate sound based on your headphones model.

 https://autoeq.app/

-Also, a more detailed webiste that can be of use: https://gadgetrytech.squig.link/
+Additionally, a more detailed webiste that can be of help: https://gadgetrytech.squig.link/